Frequently Asked Questions

 How often do we meet?
 Counselling sessions are usually held weekly, at the same time each week.

 How do I pay?
-You can either pay by cash or card on the day or by bank transfer.
+You can pay by bank transfer.

 Do you have disabled access?
-Unfortunately I can't offer disabled access but I can offer telephone counselling as an alternative.
+Unfortunately I can't offer disabled access but I can offer telephone or virtual counselling as an alternative.